dankelley/dankelley.github.io/_posts/2020-01-16-map-projection.md

 # Introduction

-This will test the existing oce projections, and also the new proj projections given by typing the following in a unix console.
+The goal is to test the existing oce projections, and also the new proj projections.
+The latter are recovered by typing the following in a unix console.

 {% highlight r linenos=table %}
 proj -l       # list names of all projections
 {% endhighlight %}
+but note that a handfull are actually transformations, not projections, and they are not tested here.

-Note that you can find information on any given projection with e.g.
+It is possible to get more information on any given projection with e.g.

 {% highlight r linenos=table %}
 proj -l=ccon  # list info on ccon